-The 2017 Kentucky Health Issues Poll (KHIP) found that 71 percent of Kentucky adults support a comprehensive statewide smokefree
+The 2017 Kentucky Health Issues Poll found that 71 percent of Kentucky adults support a comprehensive statewide smokefree

 law.
 This remains the highest level of support since the poll began tracking this topic.

 A comprehensive law provides for smoke-free indoor air in workplaces (private and government), restaurants and bars.
 Kentucky is one of only 13 states without a statewide smoke-free indoor air law.

 Support for such a law held steady at 71 percent from 2016.
 Fewer than 3 in 10 (27 percent) oppose such a law.
 Northern Kentucky is the same as the rest of the state, with seven in 10 (71%) Northern Kentucky adults who favor a comprehensive law.

 The poll, sponsored by Interact for Health and the Foundation for a Healthy Kentucky, has measured Kentucky adults’ opinions about a statewide smoke-free law for the past six years.
 Initially, only 54% of adults supported a comprehensive law while 48% opposed it.

 “Surveying residents helps us understand how Kentucky residents feel about smoke-free spaces,” says O'dell Moreno Owens, M.D., M.P.H., President/CEO of Interact for Health.
 “These results show that there is consistent and strong support for making a change in Kentucky laws for the health of all residents."